StarPlayrX/bigmac/README.md

 * Try to get your system up to Catalina 10.15.7 using Dosdude1's patcher

 ## Known Issues
 * macOS 11.4 and later has a PCIe racing issue at the kernel level.
 This can make booting up macOS very challenging and can require several reboots or having to remove all PCIe non-video cards.
 This seemly happens at random.
-There is no known fix other than being super patience and try to avoid unnecessary reboots.
+There is no known fix other than being super patient and try to avoid unnecessary reboots.
+This can also occur during software installs.
+More so with 11.4 than 12.0 beta, but both have exhibited the racing issue.